Modern Woodmen of America

-Modern Woodmen of America (MWA) is an American fraternal benefit society, which sells various investments and insurance products, with membership over 750,000 as of 2017.
-Total assets reached US$17.5 Billion billion in 2022, making it one of the largest such organization by assets.
+Modern Woodmen of America (MWA) is an American fraternal benefit society, which sells various investments and insurance products, with membership at nearly 700,000 as of 2025.
+Total assets reached US$18.6 billion in 2025, making it the third largest such organization by assets, behind Thrivent and Knights of Columbus.
 Though it shares the same founder, it is not affiliated financially in any way with another, similarly styled fraternal benefit society, WoodmenLife, and despite the name "Modern" is actually older than its counterpart.